Posts

 Image

-Chapter 10: The General’s Houses and Plots to Save Dr. T’s Reputation Plaque in Upper Senate Park A plaque in Upper Senate Park just north of the Capitol credits Dr. William Thornton for designing George Washington’s “two brick dwellings.”
+Chapter 10: The General’s Houses Plaque in Upper Senate Park A plaque in Upper Senate Park just north of the Capitol credits Dr. William Thornton for designing George Washington’s “two brick dwellings.”
 Glenn Brown based that claim and that Thornton superintended their construction on "the letters of Washington."
 Brown didn't quote or cite any letters.
 A hundred years late, C. M. Harris did.
-In August 1798, Thornton gave a "plan" to Thomas Peter who, on August 26, then passed it on to the General who sent it back to Peter the next day with only this comment: "Doctr Thorntons plan is returned with thanks; our love to Patsy."
-She was the Custis sister who married Peter who was the son of Robert Peter who had owned Peter’s Hill when the General had bought lots there.
+In August 1798, Thornton gave a "plan" to Thomas Peter who, on August 26, then passed it on to the General.
 Harris and the editors of Washington's Papers have deduced that the plan in question had to be a design for the General’s houses.
-Howev...
+If it was, the General made a quick study of it.
+He s ent it back to Peter the next day with only this comment: "Doctr Thorntons plan is returned with thanks; our love to Patsy."
+She was the Custis sister who married Peter who was the son of Robert Peter who had owned Peter’s Hill when the General had bought lo...

 Epilogue: John Quincy Adams' Diary